generation-org/JS/JS-09 - Introduction to NPM/README.md

 Make sure you have installed NPM properly.
 You can reference [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you are having trouble with your installation.

-This folder doesn't have NPM initialized, create an NPM project and fill in as many fields as you can with information to create the package.json.
+This folder doesn't have NPM initialized.
+Create an NPM project and fill in as many fields as you can with information to create the package.json.
 (Hint use: `npm init`)

-To prepare for this exercise, we will need to install json-server
+To prepare for this exercise, we will need to install json-server.

 Run the command:
 `npm install -g json-server`